-Day of the Mummy is a 2014 American horror feature film directed by Johnny Tabor (Eaters; Hideous) from a screenplay by Garry Charles (Sinister Visions; Cute Little Buggers).
+Day of the Mummy is a 2014 American horror film directed by Johnny Tabor (Eaters) from a screenplay written by Garry Charles (Sinister Visions; Cute Little Buggers).

 “Rather than have the film’s action be filmed by somebody holding a camera, or be an after-the-event compilation of different kinds of footage, it’s recorded by a tiny camera in the main character Jack Wells’ glasses, which means that this film avoids the obligatory [to this type of film] absurd scenes where a person would rather film what’s going on rather than run…” Horror Cult Films

-“Finally, with quarter of an hour to spare, a mummy turns up and we beg it to kill everybody.
-Which it almost manages in its four or five minutes of screen time, being careful to never engender any excitement while it does so […] Day of the Mummy is unfortunately a dull mess.”
-Phil Lunt, The British Fantasy Society
+“Finally, with a quarter of an hour to spare, a mummy turns up and we beg it to kill everybody.
+Which it almost manages in its four or five minutes of screen time, being careful to never engender any excitement while it does so […] Day of the Mummy is, unfortunately, a dull mess.”
+The British Fantasy Society